 Follow ADA Compliance

-While making a mobile-friendly website, you’ll want to ensure it’s compliant with the Americans with Disabilities Act (ADA).
-Not only will following these guidelines make your website more accessible to site visitors, but it can also improve your search engine rank, as Google prioritizes websites that adhere to ADA.
-Some simple ways to design an ADA-compliant website include adding ALT text to images, making sure text design easy to read, and using clear calls-to-action.
+While making a mobile-optimized website, you’ll want to ensure it’s compliant with the Americans with Disabilities Act (ADA).
+Not only will following these guidelines make your website more accessible to site visitors, but it can also improve your search engine rank since Google prioritizes websites that adhere to ADA.
+Some simple ways to design an ADA-compliant website include adding ALT text to images, making sure text is easy to read, and using clear calls-to-action.

 Test Your Site’s Experience

-To ensure that you’re offering site visitors the best mobile web experience, test your site on a smartphone or another mobile device.
-Look for accessibility issues, check buttons and links, pay attention to page load speeds, note any image or video compatibility problems in addition to other user experiences.
-With thorough website usability testing, you can potentially catch and fix issues that your site visitors would otherwise encounter, making for a smoother customer experience.
+To ensure you’re offering site visitors the best mobile web experience, check your website on different devices.
+Look for accessibility issues, pay attention to buttons and links, check site speed, and note any image or video compatibility problems in addition to other user experiences.
+With thorough website usability testing, you can potentially catch and fix issues your site visitors would otherwise encounter, making for a smoother customer experience.